zkxs/jinx/README.md

 # Jinx

 Jinx is a Discord bot that grants roles to users in your server when they register [Jinxxy](https://jinxxy.com/) license keys.
 Install via the link below, or find us in the [Discord App Directory][app directory].
+Note that Jinx is not affiliated with Jinxxy: this is an independent project.

 If you have feedback or bug reports please let us know [here on GitHub][issues] or [in our Discord][discord].